Skip to main content

 The first project undertaken by the Holocaust Educational Foundation was videotaping Holocaust survivor testimony.
 From 1982 to 1991, the Foundation recorded 300 interviews which are now archived at Yale University’s Fortunoff Video Archive for Holocaust Testimonies.

-After nearly four decades under Theodore Zev Weiss’s leadership, in July 2013 the Foundation became a part of The Graduate School of Northwestern University.
-In September 2016, the Foundation moved within Northwestern to the Weinberg College of Arts and Sciences.
-The University is committed to continuing the mission of the Foundation in the 21st century.
+After nearly four decades under Theodore Zev Weiss’s leadership, in July 2013 the Foundation joined Northwestern University and became the Holocaust Educational Foundation of Northwestern University (HEFNU).
+The University is committed to supporting the mission of the Foundation, which remains a critical forum and catalyst for the study of the Holocaust in the US and abroad.